For almost a year now I’ve been making successful bread loaf after successful bread loaf… and it’s all thanks to Chadd and his rolls.

 I didn’t waste a single other second and I bought the bread improver and I have been having DELICIOUS GODDAMN BREAD every day since then.
 I suggest you do too.

-(I use Chadd’s recipe for random rolls, scrolls, artisan loaves, etc, and for regular everyday sandwich bread I use this recipe, which I adapted for the breadmaker.
+I use a recipe based on Jamie Oliver’s and the River Cottage bread recipe for random rolls, scrolls, artisan loaves, etc, and for regular everyday sandwich bread I use this recipe, which I adapted for the breadmaker.
 With bread improver.
 Because I know when I’m beat.)

-So what you’re gonna do for buttery, garlicky bread that’s crispy on the outside and mega-soft on the inside is go make a batch of Chadd’s dough and let it rise for an hour, covered.
+So what you’re gonna do for buttery, garlicky bread that’s crispy on the outside and mega-soft on the inside is go make some dough.

-Then divide it into three even rolls and let them rise again for about 45 minutes (that second rise is everything).
+- Then divide that dough into three even rolls and let them rise again for about 45 minutes (that second rise is everything).